 On 29 July 2015, Health Canada approved the use of the medical abortion drug RU-486 (also known as Mifepristone).
-In Canada, RU-486 will be sold under the name Mifegymiso.
+In Canada, RU-486 is sold under the name Mifegymiso.
+The medication hit the Canadian markets in January 2017.
+However, the uptake of medication by providers has been gradual, and therefore, not all providers are offering Mifegymiso.
 Here are some frequently asked questions to you navigate you understand this newly available new drug.

 What is medical abortion?

 Medical abortion uses medication rather than surgery to end a pregnancy.
-It can only be used early in a pregnancy – it is generally offered up to seven weeks from the first day of your last menstrual period.
+It can only be used early in a pregnancy.
+In Canada, it is offered up to seven weeks from the first day of your last menstrual period.

 Where can I obtain a medical abortion?